 We uphold our commitment to transparency through the publication of information, by active communication with residents and other stakeholders, and through accountability to our tenants.

-Under the Data Protection Act (1998), you have the right to know what data is held about you by GreenSquare Group and to access your personal data.
+Under data protection legislation, you have the right to know what data is held about you by GreenSquare Group and to access your personal data.
 In order to exercise this right you must submit a “Subject Access Request” (SAR).

 Under the law, men and women must receive equal pay for:

 GreenSquare is committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.

 GreenSquare has secured funding to deliver new affordable housing through the Homes and Communities Agency 2015-18 Affordable Homes Programme 2016-21 from Homes England.

 We are committed to publishing details of all payments above £500 made in delivering our Affordable Housing Programme 2015‐2018.

 If you’re a third-party solicitor enquiring about our insurance policy details and Portal ID: